volodymyr2000mandzyniak/Amazon_pars/README.md

-## Job Scraper
+## AmazonPars

 ## Description.

-This script uses `Capybara` and `Selenium WebDriver` to collect job data from the Amazon Jobs site.
-It extracts job links from the main page, visits each job, and collects data such as job title, application link, location, and job description.
+`AmazonPars` is a Ruby gem designed to scrape job listings from the Amazon Jobs website.

 ## Requirements